cantaloupe-project/cantaloupe/README.md

     # Optional; overrides the PATH
     ImageMagickProcessor.path_to_binaries = /usr/local/bin

-    # The path resolver that translates the identifier in the URL to a path.
+    # The resolver that translates the identifier in the URL to an image source.
     # Available values are `FilesystemResolver` and `HttpResolver`.
     resolver = FilesystemResolver